Mo Shariff will throw out the inaugural pitch at tonight’s Vancouver Canadians game.

 On June 15, we saw the worst that some people had to offer.
 But we also saw the best from many others.
 Patient volume that night was three to four times greater than a normal Wednesday night.
 St. Paul’s treated 130 injured patients in a span of five hours thanks to the dedication of our paramedics and emergency room personnel, including many off-duty employees who responded quickly and came in for extra shifts.

 St. Paul’s announced today that it has completed the installation of a 10-inch by 27-foot sign that celebrates the naming of the Teck Emergency Centre.

 The sign, located outside the ambulance bay on Burrard Street, recognizes a $2.5 million donation made by Teck Resources to complete the funding of the hospital’s renovated and redesigned emergency area.
 The gift, which was announced on October 27, 2010, is the largest corporate and capital donation ever received by St. Paul’s.

 Teck donates $2.5 million to complete funding for redesign of efficient and innovative emergency area at St. Paul’s Hospital

-St. Paul’s Hospital Foundation today announced that Teck Resources Limited donated $2.5 million to St. Paul’s Hospital to complete the remaining funding for its recently renovated and redesigned emergency area.
+St. Paul’s Foundation today announced that Teck Resources Limited donated $2.5 million to St. Paul’s to complete the remaining funding for its recently renovated and redesigned emergency area.
 In recognition of Teck’s major gift, the area will be named the Teck Emergency Centre.
 Furthermore, a fund to support research, academic productivity and the development of best practices at the hospital will be called the Teck Emergency Centre Innovation Fund.

-St. Paul’s Hospital in Vancouver now has one of the most efficient and technologically advanced emergency departments in the country with the completion of a $14.7-million multi-phase emergency department redesign and renovation project, announced Health Services Minister Kevin Falcon.
+St. Paul’s in Vancouver now has one of the most efficient and technologically advanced emergency departments in the country with the completion of a $14.7-million multi-phase emergency department redesign and renovation project, announced Health Services Minister Kevin Falcon.